-The German Federal Cartel Office (FCT) is the central competition authority whose task is to protect economic competition in Germany.
-Back in 2019 the FCT discovered that Meta, the company, which owns Facebook, Instagram and WhatsApp, was to be abusing its market power by collecting users’ data without their consent.
-Therefore, the FCT ordered to stop this data collecting.
-Now, three years later on, the CJEU has stepped in this local national dispute and has sided with the FCT.
+The German Federal Cartel Office (FCO) is the central competition authority whose task is to protect economic competition in Germany.
+Back in 2019 the FCO discovered that Meta, the company, which owns Facebook, Instagram and WhatsApp, was abusing its market power by collecting users’ data without their consent.
+Therefore, the FCO ordered Meta to stop this data collecting.

 The case